jbjonesjr/best-practices/VA_Source_Control_Systems.md

 ## The Issue
 * VHA's core enterprise system - VISTA - is open-source and large.
 It is in the millions lines of lines of code and tens of thousands of files.
-However, VISTA is NOT under source code control.
-* Software development and updates to VISTA therefore relies on on manual processes and legacy MUMPS-specific tools, making evolution challenging, slow, error prone, and technically incompatible with VA's development partners outside VA.
+* VISTA however is NOT under source code control.
+Software development on VA VISTA therefore relies on on __manual processes and legacy proprietary tools, making evolution challenging, slow, error prone__.
 * VA urgently needs an authoritative, industry-standard, open-source source code control system for VISTA to allow for its evolution.

 ## An imperative for VA to collaborate